JustinCredibuilt/hossync_help/docs/public/troubleshooting/common-issues.md

 If the logs point to authentication or provider errors, retest the affected connection in **Settings**.

 ![Jobs page showing a failed run with logs, related operations, and timeline context](./images/jobs-failed-run-detail.png)

+## Samsara shows connected but still will not run

+If the ELD connection shows an OAuth-related status such as `connected, needs test` or `oauth ok, test failed`, open **Settings**, rerun the connection test, and correct any OAuth or payroll attribute issues shown in the connection panel.

 ## Billing forced a dry run